 7. Capture a durable team rule with /rule

-Type /rule <text> in the composer to add a durable rule for this team. handleSend intercepts it before routing to any agent: it appends the line to the team’s rules in SQLite (PUT /api/team-rules/:teamId), drops one confirmation meta entry into the merged transcript, and short-circuits; nothing is sent to the Gateway.
+Type /rule <text> in the composer to add a durable rule for this team.
+The rule is saved to SQLite (PUT /api/team-rules/:teamId), a confirmation entry drops into the transcript, and nothing is routed to an agent.
 The prefix must be /rule followed by a space and a non-empty body (so /rules or a bare /rule does not misfire).

-Team rules are loaded and prepended to the context preamble on every future message (wrapped as [Team Rules — set by the user, authoritative]), so a correction like /rule don't do work yourself, delegate via <delegate> survives across sessions instead of rolling out of the recent-message window.
+Team rules are loaded and prepended to the context preamble on every future turn (wrapped as an authoritative Team Rules block, set by you), so a correction like /rule don't do work yourself, delegate via <delegate> survives across sessions instead of rolling out of the recent-message window.
 The same rules text is also editable from the team’s Brief & Rules panel, see Boo Zero.

 Options / variations